 Our continued success in meeting our value proposition of high quality programs with access to qualified students demands that we continue to provide high quality, collaborative, flexible, technology enabled and expanded academic and instructional spaces.
-These teaching and learning environments need to support emerging pedagogies including those that support development of the "T-shaped" scholar, curriculum revisions, student-centered, collaborative learning, and selfguided learning.
+These teaching and learning environments need to support emerging pedagogies including those that support development of the "T-shaped" scholar, curriculum revisions, student-centered, collaborative learning, and self-guided learning.
 The learning environments coupled with the changing pedagogies and curriculums provide opportunities for research on and leadership in instructional methods and foster innovation through a technology-rich environment.

 The approach to teaching has become more interactive across all disciplines, and the use of instructional technology has changed significantly what faculty and students accomplish in classrooms, teaching labs, and informal learning environments.
 All areas of research, instruction, and outreach incorporate technology and the underlying infrastructure that makes them possible.
-There is active promotion and use of technology-enabled teaching/learning models for oncampus and off-campus students, as well as an initiative to provide facilities that support evolving pedagogies including student-centered and collaborative learning.
-Over 100 university classrooms have been updated to support active learning principles and emerging technology through movable furniture solutions and/or technology to facilitate the exchange of ideas and collaborative interactions that are essential to engaged learning and facilitating student success.
+There is active promotion and use of technology-enabled teaching/learning models for on-campus and off-campus students, as well as an initiative to provide facilities that support evolving pedagogies including student-centered, collaborative and self-guided learning.
+Over 100 university classrooms have been renovated to support active learning principles and emerging technology that are necessary to facilitate the exchange of ideas and collaborative interactions that are essential to engaged learning and facilitating student success.
 Quality support services, such as libraries, technology integration, specialized labs, field stations, clinics, informal learning areas, and state-of-the-art equipment also need to be sustained at a level commensurate with support of nationally competitive research and scholarship efforts that are consistent with instructional goals.
 The convergence of these factors calls for increased investment in the facilities and equipment that support these developments.
-It also calls for the creation of new learning environments that support the significant increase in STEM student credit hours and our commitment to educate, train, and graduate more students in STEM.
+It also calls for the creation of new learning environments that support the significant increase in STEM student credit hours and our commitment to educate, train, and graduate more students in STEM, as well as provide more opportunities for informal and self-guided learning.
+The STEM Teaching and Learning Facility that broke ground this August begins, in a more significant way, to address this need.

-As a result of these many factors, MSU has examined the capital assets necessary to support academic programs and identified needs that involve new construction, comprehensive renewal, renovation, reprogramming of selected facilities, and renewal of major subsystems in other facilities.
+As a result of these many factors, MSU has examined the capital assets necessary to support academic programs and identified needs that involve renovation, additions, comprehensive renewal, reprogramming of selected facilities, and renewal of major subsystems in other facilities.